aws/actions-dev-kit/README.md

 ### Install ADK CLI

-1. Run the following npm command to get ADK packages:
+1. Run the following npm command to install the ADK CLI package globally:

    * `npm install -g @aws/codecatalyst-adk`
-   * `npm install -g @aws/codecatalyst-adk-utils`

-2. When running npm, you may face a bug with non-empty cache and switching registry.
-If you run into issues where a certain dependency isn't found, either remove your global npm cache or install the dependencies:
-   * `npm install -g chalk@4`
-   * `npm install -g @aws/codecatalyst-adk-model-parser`

-3. Validate that ADK is running with the following command: `adk help`
+2. Validate that ADK is running with the following command: `adk help`

 ## Development